Hermann Müller (politician, born 1876): 1928 to 1930: second chancellorship

-Financing the budget for 1929 and the external liabilities of the Reich were a huge problem, and reaching an agreement involved negotiating more lenient reparations conditions with the Allies.
-Müller had been the leader of the delegation to the League of Nations in the summer of 1928 where he – despite a heated argument with French Foreign Minister Aristide Briand over German rearmament – had laid the groundwork for concessions by the Allies.
+Financing the budget for 1929 and the external liabilities of the Reich were huge problems, and reaching an agreement involved negotiating more lenient reparations conditions with the Allies.
+Müller had been the leader of the delegation to the League of Nations in the summer of 1928, where he – despite a heated argument with French Foreign Minister Aristide Briand over German rearmament – had laid the groundwork for concessions by the Allies.
 By January 1930, the government had succeeded in negotiating a reduction in reparation payments (the Young Plan, signed in August 1929) and a promise by the Allies to completely withdraw the occupation forces from the Rhineland by May 1930.

 Meanwhile, Müller's cabinet also had to deal with diplomatic problems with Poland over trade and the position of ethnic minorities.
 German-Soviet relations also reached a nadir, as the Soviet government blamed the cabinet for violence between Communist demonstrators and the police in Berlin in May 1929.
 At that point, the middle-class parties were looking for ways to end the coalition with the SPD.
 The nationalist DNVP and Nazi Party failed to stop the Young Plan, an attempt to settle Germany's World War I reparations issues, via a referendum, and the coalition parties disagreed on the issue of funding unemployment insurance.
 Müller was unable to participate in the political arena for several months due to a life-threatening illness.

 Although Müller was able to resume his duties in the fall of 1929, he was physically weakened and unable to control the centrifugal forces at work.
 The coalition finally fell apart in a disagreement about budgetary issues.
 After the onset of the Great Depression, the unemployment insurance system required frequent injections of taxpayer money by the Reich, but the parties could not agree on how to raise the funds.
 Müller was willing to accept a compromise offer by Heinrich Brüning of the Centre Party, but he was overruled by the SPD parliamentary group, which refused to make any further concessions.
 On the suggestion of his advisors, Reich President Hindenburg would not provide Müller's government with the emergency powers available under Article 48 of the Weimar Constitution, forcing Müller and his cabinet to resign on 27 March 1930.

 A number of progressive reforms were implemented under Müller's last government.
 In 1928, nationwide state-controlled unemployment insurance was established, and midwives and people in the music profession became compulsorily insured under a pension scheme for non-manual workers in 1929.
 In February 1929, accident insurance coverage was extended to include 22 occupationally induced diseases.
 That same year, a special pension for unemployed persons at the age of 60 was introduced.